Joystonm/EcoShield/README.md

-# GreenGuardian – AI for Local Environmental Monitoring
+# EcoShield – AI for Environmental Monitoring

-An AI-powered platform for monitoring and analyzing local environmental conditions.
+An AI-powered platform that acts as a protective shield for the environment by monitoring and analyzing real-time conditions.

 ## Overview
-GreenGuardian provides real-time environmental monitoring, risk assessment, and personalized advice to help users understand and respond to environmental conditions in their area.
+EcoShield provides real-time environmental monitoring, risk assessment, and personalized advice to help users understand and respond to environmental conditions in their area.

 ## Features
 - Interactive map visualization of pollution and risk zones